tlawrence3/tSFM/README.md

     -P 100
     ```

-# Statistical significance testing for CIF Divergences --- Information Difference (ID) logos and Kullback-Leibler Divergence (KLD) logos.
+# Statistical Significance Testing for CIF Divergences
-tSFM implements statistical significance testing for CIF divergences
+tSFM implements statistical significance testing for CIF divergences, specifically Information Difference (ID) logos and Kullback-Leibler Divergence (KLD) logos.
 using permutation-based null distributions.
 P-values can be calculated
 by one of three algorithms called `ECDF`, `ECDF_pseudo`, and `GPD` chosen by the user through
 the option `-m`.
 The algorithm `ECDF_pseudo` is the Monte Carlo permutation-based